Bestia Salvaje: Los Chacales (1995–1996)

-Bestia and Scorpio Jr. (1996–1999)
+Teaming with Scorpio Jr. (1996–1999)

-After the break-up of Los Chacales, Bestia Salvaje formed a regular team with Scorpio Jr. The team became involved in a controversial storyline as they teamed with El Felino against Felino's brother Negro Casas, El Dandy, and Héctor Garza.
-During the match it appeared like El Felino turned on his brother, allowing Bestia Salvaje and Scorpio Jr. to double team Negro Casas.
-During the final moments of the match, El Felino removed his mask, revealing that it was actually El Hijo del Santo in disguise, making his surprise CMLL return after losing to Casas at the CMLL 63rd Anniversary Show.
-The surprise appearance of El Hijo del Santo and the attack on Negro Casas resulted in a minor riot in Arena Mexico.
-This led to Bestia and Scorpio Jr. teaming with El Hijo del Santo on a regular basis over the following two years, often opposite Negro Casas and various partners.
-In late 1998 Bestia Salvaje and Scorpio Jr. turned on El Hijo del Santo during a match, leading to Negro Casas saving his former rival.
-Bestia and Scorpio Jr. won the vacant CMLL World Tag Team Championship after defeating the Headhunters, Atlantis and Lizmark, and El Satánico and Dr. Wagner Jr. on November 13, 1998, in a tournament for the title.
-The tag team championship became a focus of the storyline with El Hijo del Santo and Negro Casas, which led to a match on February 5, 1999.
+After the break-up of Los Chacales, Bestia Salvaje formed a regular team with Scorpio Jr. The team became involved in a controversial storyline as they teamed with El Felino against Felino's brother Negro Casas, El Dandy and Garza.
+During the match, it appeared like El Felino turned on his brother, allowing Salvaje and Scorpio Jr. to double team Casas.
+However, during the final moments, El Felino removed his mask, revealing that it was actually El Hijo del Santo in disguise, making his surprise CMLL return after losing to Casas at the CMLL 63rd Anniversary Show.
+The surprise appearance of El Hijo del Santo and the attack on Casas resulted in a minor riot in Arena México.
+This led to Bestia and Scorpio Jr. teaming with El Hijo del Santo on a regular basis over the following two years, often opposite Casas and various partners.
+In late 1998, Salvaje and Scorpio Jr. turned on El Hijo del Santo during a match, leading to Negro Casas saving his former rival.

+On November 13, Salvaje and Scorpio Jr. won the vacant CMLL World Tag Team Championship after defeating the teams of the Headhunters, Atlantis and Lizmark and El Satánico and Dr. Wagner Jr. in a tournament.
+The tag team championship became a focus of the storyline with El Hijo del Santo and Casas, which led to a match on February 5, 1999.
 Casas and Hijo del Santo won by disqualification and thus the championship as well, but refused to accept the belts due to how the match ended.
-The two teams had a rematch the following week, where Bestia Salvaje and Scorpio Jr. regained the championship.
-The storyline reached its highlight at the 1999 Homenaje a Dos Leyendas show on March 19.
-The show was El Hijo del Santo risk his mask and Negro Casas risk his hair as they defeated Bestia Salvaje and Scorpio Jr. in the main event.
+The two teams had a rematch the following week, where Salvaje and Scorpio Jr. regained the championship.
+The storyline culminated at Homenaje a Dos Leyendas ("Homage to Two Legends") on March 19, where El Hijo del Santo risked his mask and Casas risked his hair as they defeated Salvaje and Scorpio Jr. in the main event.
 As a result of the loss, Bestia Salvaje was shaved bald, while the masked Scorpio Jr. was forced to remove his mask and reveal his name.